-1) Comparison of Different Algorithms: Fig. 1 shows that convergence of the compared variants in terms of RMSF (F{net}^{RMSF}) values of the EON against number of actions for a specific snapshot with 60% utilization.
+1) Comparison of Different Algorithms: Fig. 4 shows that convergence of the compared variants in terms of RMSF (F{net}^{RMSF}) values of the EON against number of actions for a specific snapshot with 60% utilization.
 This figure shows that SA-baseline converges to a feasible lowerbound if it is allowed to run for a sufficiently long time.
 On the other hand, SA-Re-Optimize does not converge to a steady value but achieves an RMSF very close to SA-baseline's lowerbound despite being run for a fixed number of iterations.
 Similarly, SA-SOA diverges initially but reaches to an RMSF value closer to the lowerbound through a large number of steps.
 In comparison to SA based approaches, Gr-bounded decreases RMSF of the EON sharply and achieves an RMSF close to SA-baseline's lowerbound even by applying a limited number of actions.

-Fig. 2 compares different algorithms in terms of the performance metrics introduced before.
-In Fig. 2(a), RMSF reduction decreases for larger initial network utilization.
+Fig. 5 compares different algorithms in terms of the performance metrics introduced before.
+In Fig. 5(a), RMSF reduction decreases for larger initial network utilization.
 This is rational since a highly utilized EON offers less room to re-optimize.
-Fig. 2(a) also shows that SA-Re-Optimize closely approximates SA-baseline, and both achieve great performance by reducing more than 90% fragmentation in the given snapshots.
-On the other hand, Gr-bounded and SA-SOA achieve lower reductions, vet reductions consistently remain within 10% of SA-baseline.
+Fig. 5(a) also shows that SA-Re-Optimize closely approximates SA-baseline, and both achieve great performance by reducing more than 90% fragmentation in the given snapshots.
+On the other hand, Gr-bounded and SA-SOA achieve lower reductions, yet reductions consistently remain within 10% of SA-baseline.
 Gr-bounded, despite using limited number of actions, achieves higher or equal RMSF reduction than SA-SOA in all cases except for the snapshots with the highest utilization (60%).
 Even in the constrained snapshots of high utilization, Grbounded reduces more than 80% fragmentation in the EON.
 If not properly designed, defragmentation algorithms might lead to an increase in spectrum slot usage.
-Our proposed approaches (SA-baseline, SA-Re-Optimize, and Gr-bounded) succeed instead in decreasing slot usage compared to the slot requirement of given snapshots (see Fig. 2(b)) thanks to Slot Usage Limit (δ) in Algorithm 1.
-Note instead that in the case of SA-SOA, that does not employ any Slot Usage Limit, defragmentation requires more than 20% additional spectrum slots (while this increase is avoided by our algorithms).
+Our proposed approaches (SA-baseline, SA-Re-Optimize, and Gr-bounded) succeed instead in decreasing slot usage compared to the slot requirement of given snapshots (see Fig. 5(b)) thanks to Slot Usage Limit (δ) in Algorithm 1.
+Note instead that, in the This article has been accepted for publication in IEEE Transactions on Network and Service Management.
+This is the author's version which has not been fully edited and content may change prior to final publication.
+Citation information: DOI 10.1109/TNSM.2022.3230381 case of SA-SOA that does not employ any Slot Usage Limit, defragmentation requires more than 20% additional spectrum slots (while this increase is avoided by our algorithms).